 As evidenced by proposals and initiatives such as these, low prices of our Products or our Product Candidates in foreign jurisdictions may have a negative impact on the prices of our Products or our Product Candidates in the U.S. For example, if legislation is passed or regulations are adopted that tie the prices of U.S. pharmaceuticals to the cost of pharmaceuticals in other countries and if ZYNRELEF is subject to pricing regulations in the EU or in other countries in which it is approved that keep its price low in those jurisdictions, then this could lower the potential price of the product in the U.S., thereby limiting the revenue we would be able to generate from it.
-Additionally, on September 24, 2020, the FDA published a final rule establishing a legal framework for the importation of certain prescription drugs from Canada with the stated purpose of achieving a significant reduction in the cost of covered products to the American consumer while posing no additional risk to the public's health and safety (the "Importation Rule").
-Although it is too early to assess the impact of the Importation Rule, it could potentially reduce U.S. revenues for any of our Products or Product Candidates that are also approved in Canada and potentially have other negative impacts on our business.
+Additionally, on September 24, 2020, the FDA published a Final Rule establishing a legal framework for the importation of certain prescription drugs from Canada with the stated purpose of achieving a significant reduction in the cost of covered products to the American consumer while posing no additional risk to the public's health and safety (the "Importation Rule").
+A pharmaceutical industry association and other entities challenged the rule in court before its November 30, 2020 effective date, and that lawsuit remains pending.
+Although it is too early to assess the impact of the Importation Rule, it could potentially reduce U.S. revenues for any of our Products or Product Candidates that are also approved in Canada, including ZYNRELEF, and potentially have other negative impacts on our business.

 Economic pressure on state budgets may result in states increasingly seeking to achieve budget savings through mechanisms that limit coverage or payment for drugs.
 State Medicaid programs are increasingly asking manufacturers to pay supplemental rebates and requiring prior authorization by the state program for use of any drug for which supplemental rebates are not being paid.
 Further, the trend toward managed health care in the U.S., which could significantly influence the purchase of health care services and products, may result in lower prices for our Products, our Product Candidates or any other products we may develop for marketing.
-While we cannot predict whether any legislative or regulatory proposals affecting our business w
+While we cannot predict whether any legislative or regulatory proposals affecting our business will be adopted, the announcement or adoption of these proposals could have a material and adverse effect on our potential revenues and gross margins.